Canop/bacon/website/docs/cookbook.md

 # Variable arguments

-Launch arguments after the `--` aren't interpreted by bacon but sent inchanged to the job commands.
+Launch arguments after the `--` aren't interpreted by bacon but sent unchanged to the job commands.

 This may be useful to add an argument only for one run without changing the `bacon.toml` file.